boxyhq/website/guides/jackson/frameworks/react.md

 ### Setup SAML Jackson Integration

 We'll use the client library `@bity/oauth2-auth-code-pkce` to implement the authentication process.
-It is a zero-dependency OAuth 2.0 client supporting only the authorization code grant with PKCE for client-side protection.
+It is a zero-dependency OAuth 2.0 client implementing the authorization code grant with PKCE for client-side protection.

 ```bash
 npm i --save @bity/oauth2-auth-code-pkce
 ```

-Let's configure the React client library to use the SAML Jackson service for authentication.
+Let's configure the `OAuth2AuthCodePKCE` client to use the SAML Jackson service for authentication.
 Here we use a custom hook so that the `oauthClient` can be used elsewhere in the app.

 ```ts title="src/hooks/useOAuthClient.ts"
 import { OAuth2AuthCodePKCE } from '@bity/oauth2-auth-code-pkce';